MegaPirateNG/Docs/documentation/general_configuration.md

 ## Change the RC input channel order

-MegaPirate uses the default RC input channel order used by APM hardware, but you are able to change it if you like.
+MegaPirateNG uses the default RC input channel order used by APM hardware, but you are able to change it if you like.

 The configuration is located in the ```libraries\AP_HAL_MPNG\RCInput_MPNG.cpp``` file.